 - gastrointestinal, urinary or bladder problems

 - trouble with memory or concentration, delirium or sleep problems

 - anemia, skin and nail changes, infection and fertility problems

 Sadly for Henigson, the California statute of limitations to file a claim is long expired.
 The cancer misdiagnosis that led to aggressive radiation and chemo treatments 35 years ago most probably damaged his vision, hearing, lungs and hormones, leaving scar tissue on his brain that has likely contributed to his epilepsy.

-For Oregon residents who have been affected by errors in diagnosis, an experienced and effective legal advocate serving the Portland area will protect your rights and help you fight back against the effects of diagnostic errors.
+For Oregon residents who have been affected by errors in diagnosis, an experienced and effective legal advocate serving the Lake Oswego area will protect your rights and help you fight back against the effects of diagnostic errors.